GeoscienceAustralia/cloud/docs/_pages/aws_patterns_sub.md

  * An autoscaling web server group
  * An elastic load-balancer
- * A VPC with a NAT server and a jump host
+ * A VPC with a NAT gateway and a jump host

 [Webserver with a database](https://github.com/GeoscienceAustralia/terraform/tree/master/three-tier-rds)